piclas-framework/piclas/doc/userguide/030_features_models.md

 The parameters given so far are sufficient to define an initialization region for a molecular species using the `cell_local` option.
 Additional options required for other insertion regions are described in the following.

+#### Circular Disc \label{sec:particle_disc_init}

+To define the circular disc the following parameters are required:

+    Part-Species1-Init1-SpaceIC               = disc
+    Part-Species1-Init1-RadiusIC              = 1
+    Part-Species1-Init1-BasePointIC           = (/ 0.0, 0.0, 0.0 /)
+    Part-Species1-Init1-BaseVector1IC         = (/ 1.0, 0.0, 0.0 /)
+    Part-Species1-Init1-BaseVector2IC         = (/ 0.0, 1.0, 0.0 /)
+    Part-Species1-Init1-NormalIC              = (/ 0.0, 0.0, 1.0 /)

+The first and second base vector span a plane, where a circle with the given radius will be defined at the base point.

 #### Cylinder \label{sec:particle_cylinder_init}

 To define the cylinder the following parameters are required: